joshua-kairu/faraja-weka/README.md

 ##Introduction

-A ***currently in demonstration stage*** Android app for the Faraja Cancer Support Trust's cancer screening initiative.
+This repository holds a ***currently in demonstration stage*** Android app for the Faraja Cancer Support Trust's cancer screening initiative.
 The Faraja homepage is https://farajacancersupport.org/.

 ## Version History :package: